appium/appium/sample-code/README.md

 ## Environment variables

-* `DEV`: If set to true, runs apps that are in local directory, otherwise runs  apps that are downloaded from GitHub
+* `DEV`: If set to true, runs  apps that are downloaded from GitHub, otherwise runs apps that are in local directory
 * `IOS_DEVICE_NAME`: Sets the `deviceName` capability for iOS.
 Otherwise uses some default
 * `IOS_PLATFORM_VERSION`: Sets the `platformVersion` capability for iOS.
 Otherwise uses some default
 * `ANDROID_DEVICE_NAME`: Sets the `deviceName` capability for Android.
 Otherwise uses some default